ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/cloud/lab3/prepcontract.md

     EOF
     ```

-1. Run the script you just created:
+2. Run the script you just created:

     ``` bash
     . ./flow.workload
     ```

-1. Back up one directory:
+3. Back up one directory:

     ``` bash
     cd ..
     ```

-1. Display the encrypted workload section you just created:
+4. Display the encrypted workload section you just created:

     ``` bash
     cat workload.yaml
     ```

+## Create encrypted environment section of the contract

 1. Switch to the *environment* directory: